 - Transformational Relationships

 - Cognitive Behavioral Therapy Skills

 How to I enroll or refer someone to Girls Council?
 Many of our referrals come from Thurston County Juvenile Court and Community Youth Service’s Juvenile Diversion Program.
 Referrals will be accepted from other sources as space allows.
 Contact Monica Anney, Girls Health and Safety Coordinator at Manney@ywcaofolympia.org or 360.352.0593 to learn more.

 Who collaborates to provide Girls Council?
 Girls Council is a project of Thurston County Juvenile Court and Juvenile Detention, Thurston County Public Defense, Thurston County Prosecuting Attorney’s Office, Community Youth Services, and YWCA Olympia.

 Who funds the program?
-Girls Council is supported by a Thurston County Treatment Sales Tax grant and individual donors like YOU.
+Girls Council is supported by the Thurston County Treatment Sales Tax Program, and individual donors like YOU.